Mjolnirius/RUGDLIO/README.md

 ## Update

-* Code for feature extraction (Python) coming soon!
+* Code for feature extraction (Python ROS node) has been released!
 * Code for DLIOM (C++) will be released separately.
 * Our paper is submitted for publication at the IEEE International Conference on Robotics and Automation (ICRA) 2025.